OpenNebula/website/content/product/control_plane_configuration/graphical_user_interface/cloud_view.md

 For example, when template attributes are defined as mandatory, users can optionally **customize the VM capacity**, **resize disks**, **add new Network Interfaces**, and **provide values required by the template**.
 Read tips on how to [prepare VM Templates for End-Users]({{% relref "../../virtual_machines_operation/virtual_machines/vm_templates#vm-templates-endusers" %}}).

+Include `%i` in the name to insert the VM index (0..N-1) at a custom place when create more than one virtual machine.

 ![sunstone_cloud_create_vm](/images/sunstone_cloud_create_vm.png)

 <a id="cloudview-ssh-keys"></a>